alphagov/magna-charta/README.md

 _We use [Semantic Versioning](http://semver.org/) for our version numbers._

+__1.1.1__
+- change to make the outdented text option to be set through a class on the table, by adding `mc-outdented`, as an alternative to setting it as an option through the JS.
+Both work, adding a class is preferred.

 __1.1.0__
 - added options to allow the text to be outdented, so it sits outside the bar, just to the right.
 - To do this, set `outdentText` option to `true`.
 The default amount to allow is the bar width + 3%, but you can set the value `outdentTextLevel` to something new.